Charges via the Affine Grassmannian: Introduction

 \subsection{Acknowledgments}

-It was suggested by Geordie Williamson that studying hyperbolic localization for a family of cocharacters could lead to understanding the charge statistic from a geometrical point of view.
-I wish to thank him for many useful discussions.
+We wish to thank Geordie Williamson for pointing out that studying hyperbolic localization for a family of cocharacters could lead to understanding the charge statistic from a geometrical point of view.